Uniform Information Density and Syntactic Reduction: Revisiting $\textit{that}$-Mentioning in English Complement Clauses: Structural Predictability Model

 \subsection{Model Architecture, Training, and Evaluation}

 We trained feedforward neural networks to predict CC presence.
-The input features are fed into three hidden layers (128, 64, and 32 units, respectively) with ReLU activation, batch normalization, and 0.2 dropout.
-The final layer uses sigmoid activation to produce probabilities ranging from 0 to 1.
-Before training, all numerical predictors are z-scored, and categorical variables factor-encoded.
+The input features were fed into three hidden layers (128, 64, and 32 units, respectively) with ReLU activation, batch normalization, and 0.2 dropout.
+The final layer used sigmoid activation to produce probabilities ranging from 0 to 1.
+Before training, all numerical predictors were z-scored, and categorical variables factor-encoded.

-The model is trained using binary cross-entropy loss and optimized with Adam (learning rate = 0.001, weight decay = 1e-5) in minibatches of 1024 instances.
-Training proceeds for up to 50 epochs, with early stopping if validation loss does not improve after five epochs.
+The model was trained using binary cross-entropy loss and optimized with Adam (\citealp{kingma2015adam}) in minibatches of 1024 instances (learning rate = 0.001, weight decay = 1e-5).
+Training proceeded for up to 50 epochs, with early stopping if validation loss did not improve after five epochs.
 We used five-fold stratified cross-validation to maintain class distribution across splits.